 Name Description Enable input Input defined here must be active for the recloser to be enabled.
 Function trip input Detection of neutral overvoltage trip (U0> TRIP).
 Starts the reclosing sequence.
-Function blocked input Detection of neutral overvoltage protection being blocked (U0> BLOCKED).
-When this input is activated the breaker will be closed after time set to "Reclose time for U0> RECL" has passed.
-See Application example section for more detail.
+Function blocked input cked activated the breaker will be closed after time set to "Reclose time for U0> RECL" has passed.